qtnc/swan/docs/embedding.md

     - VAR_STRICT: when an unknown variable is referenced in the code, compilation is stopped and throws an error.
 Variables must always be declared with *let* or *const*.
 This is the recommanded option.
     - VAR_IMPLICIT: when an unknown variable is referenced in the code, it is implicitly declared as a new local variable, as if *let* or *const* had been used explicitly.
 That's seem cool, but may lead to surprises when using several times the same variable names in nested scopes; it's better avoided.
     - VAR_IMPLICIT_GLOBAL: same as VAR_IMPLICIT, except that new variable is implicitly declared global.
 This is useful for the CLI, but strongly discouraged for usual codes.
+- COMPILATION_DEBUG_INFO: when compiling and saving bytecode, keep or discard debug info.
+When debug info is striped, function names, line numbers and a few other informations are no longer given in stack traces when an error occurs.
+- GC_TRESHHOLD: treshhold memory usage at which the garbage collector is triggered for its first cycle.
+Default: 65536 = 64KB.
+- GC_TRESHHOLD_FACTOR: for further garbage collections, the GC is triggered when reaching `memory usage at the end of previous cycle * treshhold factor`.
+Default: 200%.
+For example with the initial treshhold of 64KB and a factor of 150%, if 50KB is still used at the end of the first collection, the next cycle will be at 75KB.
+With a smaller factor, the GC is going to run and interfer with script execution more often, but a bigger factor globally implies more unreclaimed memory for a longer time.

 Set VM parameters by using the appropriate method.
 The following settings can be tweaked: